When you have received confirmation of your acceptance to LUT, start to prepare for your arrival - below you find most important issues.

 However, if you wish to open a bank account in Finland, it is easy to arrange and free of charge.
 Students who have a Finnish bank account can use a Finnish ATM card to withdraw cash from ATMs and pay bills on the internet.
 However, internet access codes are given only if the study period exceeds six months.
 Most money transfers in Finland are made via the internet, and this is also the cheapest way of paying bills.
 Cheques are not used in ordinary banking.

-LUT Student Services
+LUT International Services

 Ms. Jutta Lankinen